h2oai/h2o-3/h2o-docs/src/product/automl.rst

 AutoML Output
 -------------

 The AutoML object includes a "leaderboard" of models that were trained in the process, ranked by a default metric based on the problem type (the second column of the leaderboard).
 In binary classification problems, that metric is AUC, and in multiclass classification problems, the metric is mean per-class error.
-In regression problems, the default sort metric is root mean squared error (RMSE).
+In regression problems, the default sort metric is deviance.
 Some additional metrics are also provided, for convenience.

 Here is an example leaderboard for a binary classification task: